Deep dive

 What a local friend would tell you

-Few tourists make it here.
+Few foreign tourists make it here.
 Their loss.